blockchainsllc/in3-docs/docs/rpc.md

 2. **encoding** : `string` - the encoding used for the response. ( `hex` , `base64` or `utf8`)

+*Returns:*

+the content matching the requested hash encoded in the defined encoding.

 *Proof:*

 No proof or verification needed on the server side.
 All the verification are done in the client by creating the ipfs multihash and comparing to the requested hash.